-The Politics Department aims to teach, energize, support, and inspire students.
+The Department of Politics aims to teach, energize, support, and inspire students.

 The facts, theories, and skills we ask students to learn are designed to help them succeed personally, professionally, and as community members and citizens of the world.
 The subject matter is politics, and so our goal is that every graduating Politics Major is knowledgeable about politics and political study, as well as skilled in information gathering, analysis, research, critical thinking, conceptual comprehension, and written and verbal communication.